-NHER 11520 (Monument record) - Calvelly deserted medieval village
+NHER 11520 (Monument) - Calvelly deserted medieval village

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.